Unifying lower bounds for algebraic machines, semantically: Introduction

-\paragraph{Geometric Complexity Theory} is widely considered to be a promising research program that might lead to interesting results.
+Geometric Complexity Theory (\gct) is widely considered to be a promising research program that might lead to interesting results.
 It is also widely believed to necessitate new and extremely sophisticated pieces of mathematics in order to achieve its goal.
-The research program aims to prove the \Ptime $\neq$ \NPtime lower bound by showing that certain algebraic surfaces (representing the permanent and the discriminant, which are believed \cite{Valiant} to have different complexity if \Ptime $\neq$ \NPtime) cannot be embedded one into the other.
-Although this program has lead to interesting developments as far as pure mathematics is concerned, it has not enhanced our understanding of complexity lower bounds for the time being (actually, even for Mulmuley himself, such understanding will not be achieved in our lifetimes \cite{100years}).
-Recently, some negative results \cite{Ikenmeyer} have closed the easiest path towards it promised by \gct.
+The research program aims in the long run to provide new techniques for answering the \Ptime versus \NPtime problem, focussing first on solving the \VP versus \VNP problem by showing that certain algebraic surfaces (representing the permanent and the determinant) cannot be embedded one into the other.
+Although this program has lead to interesting developments in pure mathematics, it has not enhanced our understanding of complexity lower bounds for the time being (actually, even for Mulmuley himself, such understanding will not be achieved in our lifetimes \cite{100years}).